cgat-developers/ruffus/doc/tutorials/new_tutorial/split.rst

     A common requirement in computational pipelines is to split up a large task into small jobs which can be run on different processors, (or sent to a computational cluster).
-Very often, the number of jobs depends dynamically on the size of the task, and cannot be known for sure beforehand.
+Very often, the number of jobs depends dynamically on the size of the task, and cannot be known beforehand.

-    *Ruffus* uses the :ref:`@split <decorators.split>` decorator to indicate that the :term:`task` function will produce an indeterminate number of output files.
+    *Ruffus* uses the :ref:`@split <decorators.split>` decorator to indicate that the :term:`task` function will produce an indeterminate number of independent *Outputs* from a single *Input*.

 **************************************************************************************
 Example: Calculate variance for a large list of numbers in parallel